 • Then: exhilarating! amazing!
 Instant nationwide connections made with advocates & cancer organizations!

 • Needed art community.
 Homebound.
 Unable to connect with local artists.

 • Found one artist, which led to many artists.

-• Twitter feed became two communities, side by side.
+• Twitter feed became two communities (pediatric cancer & New York art world), side by side.

 • What made community?
 What was important?